cantaloupe-project/cantaloupe/README.md

 |ImageMagickProcessor | Yes | Yes |
 |JaiProcessor | Yes | Yes |
 |KakaduProcessor | Yes | NO |

+## A Word About Memory Usage

+Consider the case of an image server that is asked to render tiles for a 4096x4096 pixel source image that, at 24 bits per pixel, totals 50MB in decompressed size.
+Multiple clients are simultaneously requesting numerous downscaled tiles to display the initial zoom level.
+Request handlers do not communicate with each other, so each one is loading this large image and operating on it independently.

+Furthermore, some processors are less efficient, and have to create new images internally at each intermediate step in the processing pipeline (cropping, scaling, rotating, etc.).
+Each one occupies precious memory.

+It's easy to see where RAM becomes a very major consideration here.
+It is completely normal to see transient spikes of hundreds of MB of memory use on the Java heap in response to a single zooming-image-viewer request.
+The JVM will accommodate by increasing the heap size, which typically never shrinks during the lifetime of an application.
+From the operating system's perspective, the process is bloating up to multiple gigabytes in size, but there is nothing wrong -- most of this is actually unused heap space.

+The smaller the available heap space, the larger the source images, and the larger the number of simultaneous requests, the greater the likelihood of OutOfMemoryErrors.
+In production, it is highly recommended to use the `-Xmx` flag to increase the maximum heap size to the largest amount possible -- for example, `-Xmx16g` for 16GB.
+And, of course, do use caching aggressively.

 ## Caches